teiniker/teiniker-lectures-embedded-cicd/software-development-lifecycle/introduction/README.md

 **Right Side: Validation Phases (Testing)**

 * **Unit Testing**:
-    - Tests individual modules based on the Low-Level Design.
+    - Tests individual modules based on the Design.

 * **Integration Testing**:
-    - Ensures modules work together as defined in the High-Level Design.
+    - Ensures modules work together as defined in the Architecture.

-* **System Testing**:
+* **Acceptance Testing**:
     - Validates the entire system against the System Design.

-* **Acceptance Testing**:
     - Checks the system against user requirements before release.

 The V-Model offers a clear, systematic approach with **early test planning**